PostHog/meta/requests-for-comments/2023-01-12-plan-naming.md

 Plan names are something seemingly minor that actually get used quite a lot, both internally and by our customers (oftentimes just inside their own heads when evaluating).
 However, our current plan names leave room for confusion:

 * The names don't indicate right at the get-go which plan you are probably interested in based on your company size/scale/needs.
-* The names can include information about deployment but lack any real plan name (eg. PostHog Cloud as a paid tier but it's also a deployment)
+* The names can include information about deployment but lack any real plan name (eg. PostHog Cloud is a paid tier but it's also a deployment)
 * We use the term self-serve in the docs but no one really knows what this means

 ## Proposal